Recipient Surgery - Kidney Transplantation

 The Transplant Process

-The transplantation process begins when you learn that your kidneys are failing and you must start to consider your treatment options.
-Whether transplantation is to be among your options will depend on your specific situation.
+The transplantation process begins when you learn that your kidneys are failing, and you must start to consider your treatment options.
+Whether transplantation is among your options will depend on your specific situation.
 Transplantation isn’t for everyone.
 Your doctor may tell you that you have a condition that would make transplantation dangerous or unlikely to succeed.

 If your doctor sees transplantation as an option, the next step is a thorough medical evaluation at a transplant hospital.
-The pretransplant evaluation may require several visits over the course of several weeks or even months.
-You’ll need to have blood drawn and x rays taken.
-You’ll be tested for blood type and other matching factors that determine whether your body will accept an available kidney.
+The pretransplant evaluation may require several visits over several weeks or even months.
+You’ll need to have blood drawn and x rays taken, and you’ll be tested for blood type and other matching factors that determine whether your body will accept an available kidney.

 The medical team will want to see whether you’re healthy enough for surgery.
 Cancer, a serious infection, or significant cardiovascular disease would make transplantation unlikely to succeed.
 In addition, the medical team will want to make sure that you can understand and follow the schedule for taking medicines.